 Non-invasive continuous glucose monitoring would more likely impact everybody, largely because you'd get that near-instant feedback loop between what you eat and how your glucose is affected.

 The level below that is just non-invasive glucose monitoring.
 This would allow something like a fitness tracker to track your glucose, but not all the time.
 Perhaps at hourly intervals.
-It would be nice, but it's not as game-changing as continuous glucose monitoring.
+It would be nice, but it's not as groundbreaking as continuous glucose monitoring.

 Let's also not forget that there are around 100 million Americans living with diabetes.
 Non-invasive glucose monitoring would be a major quality-of-life upgrade, saving them a prick on the finger.

-Glucose monitoring: Who are the players?
+Glucose monitoring: Who are the big wearable players?

 Who isn't a player?
 Every company that makes wearable technology has at least half an eye on the possibility of non-invasive continuous glucose monitoring for its products.